cjerzak/causalimages-software/README.md

 ## Pointers
 Here are a few tips:
 - If the cluster probabilities are very extreme (all 0 or 1), try increasing `nSGD`, simplifying the model structure (e.g., making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller), or increasing the number of Monte Carlo interations in the Variational Inference training (increase `nMonte_variational`).
-- If the treatment effect cluster distributions look very similar, make sure the input to `acquireImageRepFxn` is correctly yielding the images associated with each observation via `imageKeysOfUnits`.
+- If the treatment effect cluster distributions look very similar, make sure the input to `acquireImageFxn` is correctly yielding the images associated with each observation via `imageKeysOfUnits`.
 You could also try increasing or decreasing model complexity (e.g., by making `nFilters`, `nDepthHidden_conv`, or `nDepthHidden_dense` smaller or larger).
 It's also always possible that the image information is not particularly informative regarding treatment effect heterogeneity.
 - For satellite data, images that show up as pure dark blue are centered around a body of water.
 - For information on setting up a `conda` environment in which `tensorflow`, `tensorflow_probability`, and `py_gc` live, see [`caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706`](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706).
 We're also working on ways to make this step easier for users.